W-Axel/springboot.crud.sample/README.md

 ## Introduction

-A very sample Spring boot application running on port 8080 exposing a Spring Data REST interface for employee entities.
+A very simple Spring boot application running on port 8080 exposing a Spring Data REST interface for employee entities.
 Used for demo purposes.

 ```
 curl http://localhost:8080/employees